splunk-soar-connectors/urlscan/release_notes/unreleased.md

 **Unreleased**
-* Added proper error message for the 'get report' action [PAPP-24721]
+* Added proper error message for invalid 'id' in the 'get report' action [PAPP-24721]